wakaflocka17/lip/untyped-expr/boolexpr/README.md

 Menhir will process this file and produce the actual parser in OCaml (this will be located in `_build/default/src/parser.ml`).

-The  grammar definition is split into four sections: header, declarations, rules, and trailer.
+The  grammar definition is split into four sections: header, declarations, rules, and trailer (the last one is not needed in our language).
 We discuss below these sections.

 ### Header